Baronial, worldly, splendid

 When you stand on the lawn at La Residence, the Cape Winelands’ most decadent boutique hotel, mountains completely encircle you.
 Steel-blue silhouettes and craggy gray cliffs plunge to a blanket of pine trees, which border a patchwork of crops: plums, grapes, olive trees.
 Then, in the foreground, the property’s parterres spill over with white roses.
 That the interiors are just as dreamy and dramatic seems only appropriate.

 Originally designed as the private home of Phil and Liz Biden (a South African power couple who also own the esteemed Royal Malewane and Birkenhead House), La Residence feels exquisitely personal.
 The hotel is centered on a Provençal courtyard, with ochre stucco walls and a pool surrounded by wildflowers.
-There are just eleven guest rooms, each unique and over-the-top fabulous.
+There are just 11 guest rooms, each unique and over-the-top fabulous.
 Liz was once a fashion designer, and her passion and panache is evident in every detail.
-This is a place of persimmon silk pillows, crushed pink velvet, Chinese screens, fifteen-foot ceilings, gilt garlands adorning antique dressers, and a croquet lawn that doubles as a helipad.
+This is a place of persimmon silk pillows, crushed pink velvet, Chinese screens, 15-foot ceilings, gilt garlands adorning antique dressers and a croquet lawn that doubles as a helipad.
 Cheeky eclecticism reigns, leading to amusing juxtapositions: in the main lodge, delicate crystal chandeliers hang from gnarled poplar beams salvaged from a barn in Mombasa.
 The art is serious; the mood is opulent.
 Each room has a theme, with abundant use of jewel tones and luxurious textures.
 The Frangipani Suite, for instance, has a four-poster bed made of marble and a crystal chandelier in the palatial bathroom.

 The hotel allows for children over 10 years in the main hotel.
 For families with small children, or guests wanting more privacy, the property has five vineyard villas, set apart from the main hotel ranging from one to three bedrooms.
 There is also a second pool and club house for guests to enjoy.